-The immigrants who are working in Louisiana contribute to a wide range of different industries in the state-many of which are growing and important parts of the local economy.
-Foreign-born residents make up more than one in seven employees in the state's ship and boat building industry.
-They also account for 28.0 percent of the state's workers in crop production, contributing to Louisiana's sizeable agriculture industry, which added \$2.4 billion to the state's gross domestic product (GDP) in 2014.10 Immigrants also frequently gravitate toward sectors where employers may struggle to find enough interested U.S.-born workers.
-Immigrants in Louisiana, for instance, make up 22.0 percent of workers in services to buildings and dwellings, an industry that includes exterminators and office cleaning staff.
+The immigrants who are working in Oregon contribute to a wide range of different industries in the state-many of which are growing and important parts of the local economy.
+Foreign-born residents make up 45.3 percent of employees in the state's fruit and vegetable preserving and specialty foods industry.
+They also account for 48.4 percent of the state's workers in crop production, contributing to Oregon's sizeable agriculture industry, which adds \$4.1 billion to the state's gross domestic product (GDP) each year and employs more than 60,000 people in the state.
+Immigrants also frequently gravitate toward sectors where employers may struggle to find enough interested U.S.-born workers.
+Immigrants in Oregon, for instance, make up 30.9 percent of those who provide services to buildings and dwellings, an industry that includes exterminators, carpet cleaners, and office cleaning staff.
+10 employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
+One study by the Partnership for a New American Economy and the Americas Society/Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.
+12 The more than 374,000 immigrants who were living in the state in 2010 were responsible for creating or preserving more than 17,000 manufacturing iobs.

-The almost 167,000 immigrants who were living in Louisiana in 2010 were responsible for creating or preserving nearly 7,700 manufacturing jobs.
+The more than 374,000 immigrants who were living in Oregon in 2010 were responsible for creating or preserving more than 17,000 manufacturing jobs.